Vietnam.vn - Nền tảng quảng bá Việt Nam

 The pig on the day of the wedding should weigh about 200-300 kg, which is just right.

 La Phu villagers stay up all night to celebrate the festival.
 Each family participating in the pig procession strives to raise more qualified pigs in the new year to serve the festival in the following years.
 If any pig stops eating or gets sick, the family chosen to raise it must bring offerings to the village temple to pray.
 Pigs from Thong Nhat 2 hamlet.
-The body lies on a decorated palanquin, the organs neatly arranged on a tray below.
+The body is on a decorated palanquin, the organs are neatly arranged on a tray below.

 During the procession of the "pigs" to the communal house, each village performed a vibrant lion dance.